Employment and employee benefits in Hong Kong: overview

 A long service payment.
 This is payable to an employee who is dismissed after having been employed continuously for at least five years, resigns after having reached 65 years of age or having been certified by a medical practitioner as having become permanently unfit for the role for which he/she was employed.
 The formula for calculating a long service payment is the same as that for calculating a severance payment, and the same rights of set-off apply.
 No long service payment is payable if the employee is entitled to a severance payment, unreasonably refuses a re-employment offer in certain cases, or is dismissed summarily.

 As a general rule, an employer must pay all sums due to the employee on termination as soon as is practical (and in any event within seven days) after dismissal.
 Exceptions to this rule are as follows:

 Procedural requirements for dismissal

 Other than the requirement to give the relevant period of notice (or payment in lieu), legislation in Hong Kong does not prescribe any particular procedures that must be observed to dismiss an employee lawfully.
-However, several recent court decisions have highlighted the importance of ensuring that employees are afforded procedural fairness in the processes leading up to dismissals for misconduct or on grounds of unsatisfactory performance.
+However, several recent court decisions have highlighted the importance of ensuring that employees are afforded procedural fairness in the processes leading up to a dismissal for misconduct or on grounds of unsatisfactory performance.

 While there is no requirement for the notice of termination to be in writing (and the EO expressly permits oral notice), most employers do give notice in writing and employment contracts often require written notice.
 Where an employee is entitled to a severance payment or long service payment, the employer must provide a written statement indicating how the payment has been calculated.

 Employers must notify the Inland Revenue Department of the dismissal (using Form IR56F or IR56G, as appropriate) either one month before the dismissal or as soon as possible thereafter.
 If an employee's working visa is sponsored by the employer, the employer must also notify the Immigration Department of the dismissal.